 - Flex Pack: Dish introduced this option in 2015, and it appears to have replaced their lowest-tier offering (previously America's Top 120).
 Flex Pack gives you a base package of 67+ channels, with optional add-on packs in themes like Sports, Kids, or News.
 Flex Pack is an innovative way to avoid paying for hundreds of channels you don't watch.

 - America's Top 120+: This package comes with 190+ channels including favorites like ESPN, Disney, and USA.
-It also includes local stations and regional sports programming.
-You also get 70+ Sirius XM music channels, free HD, and free HBO for a year (at the time of this writing).
+It also includes local stations and regional sports programming (for example, if you live in New York City, you will receive programming only available to your location in New York City).
+You also get 70+ Sirius XM music channels, free HD channels, and free HBO for a year (at the time of this writing).

 - America's Top 200: This level is perfect for sports fans.
 You get 240+ channels including the NHL, MLB, NBA, and SEC networks.
 You also get expanded options like Disney XD and A&E, in addition to everything that comes with the Top 120+ package.

 - America's Top 250: Dish's top tier gives you everything from the Top 200 package, plus 17 movie networks and a host of additional channels like Nat Geo Wild and Nicktoons.
 There are 290+ channels in all at this level.

 All Dish TV packages also give you access to on-demand programming, Dish ANYWHERE streaming, and three free months of premium channels (with the current promotion).

 In the battle between Dish Network vs DIRECTV, the latter comes out on top in terms of the number of package offerings.
 You can learn more about DIRECTV's channel lineup here.